OPEN FOR FALL 2020!

 That said, if you wish to cancel your contract, your housing fees will be prorated upon your departure without penalty if your cancellation request is submitted within 14 days of the Fall instructional format announcement.

-5. I lived in the Residence Halls this year and submitted a Campus Apartment application for next year.
+I lived in the Residence Halls last year and submitted a Campus Apartment application for the coming 2020-21 year.
 When will I find out if I have secured an apartment space?

-We continue to email Campus Apartment contract offers to Residence Hall residents daily, based on your application submission date.
+We continue to email Campus Apartment contract offers to Residence Hall residents daily, based on application submission dates.
 (You are welcome to contact us to check your status, but that shouldn’t be necessary.)
 Keep an eye on your UCR student email as contract offers expire after a limited time.

 Remember, you can update your apartment preferences at Myhousing.ucr.edu at any time without affecting your place on the waiting list.